 Whatever consequences you experience from any decision, they are not your fault if you made the best decision you could.
 As long as you keep your ego in check, expecting consequences will be the hurdles you strive to overcome throughout your life and how you become someone you respect and like.

 Everything was planned in advance – before you got here.

 So, what’s holding you up.
 Make the best decision you can without worrying about the consequences, otherwise, you will miss your life – the reason you came here.
 What if the consequences turned out to be great and positive most of the time, would you then be afraid to make a decision?
 Probably not.
-So, why dwell on negative consequences before you make up your mind?
-You can not avoid consequences, even if you don’t make decisions, because life will dish out its consequences for you.
+So, why dwell on negative consequences before you even make up your mind?
+You can not avoid consequences, even if you don’t make a decision, because life will dish out its consequences for you anyway.

-- You must stop letting life scare you so much.
+- You must stop letting life scare you.

 - There are consequences no matter which way you choose.

-- These consequences are all part of both your karmic experiences and lessons.
+- These consequences are all part of both your experiences and lessons.

 HOW IT WORKS: People always wonder what karmic lesson or debt they will need to pay in this life.
 They start off feeling guilty for something without knowing what it is.
 Fearful about making a mistake freeze them up.
 They “try” to play it safe by not taking any chances.
 However, this is a fear-based reaction to life.
 It’s overcompensating which leads to a safe okay life rather than a meaningful one.
 These people always feel like they are missing out on something, and they are!
 You are here to overcome the illusive guilt associated with the fear of consequences. ~ Linda Deir